kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates:
 ========
-v4.2.0801, 24 Jan 2022:
+v4.2.0804, 2 Feb 2022:
--New feature: new callbacks in the MapMenu to disable mission offer buttons to support the Emergent Missions' download data from mission feature of its Search And Destroy mission types.
+-New feature: new callback in the MapMenu that allows new buttons to be added to accepted mission descriptions to support the mod Emergent Missions' "Add A Ship Or Fleet" to that mod's missions.

 Instructions for players:
 =========================